jvirtanen/tagline/documentation/handbook.md

 If the built-in data types are not suitable, you can always access the raw bytes of a value directly.

+## Messages

+Tagline uses three representations of a message.

+An `OutboundFixMessage` represents an outgoing message.
+It wraps a `ByteBuf` and implements a set of methods to append fields of the standard data types into the message.
+When you append a field, `OutboundFixMessage` immediately encodes it into the wrapped `ByteBuf`.

+An `InboundFixMessage` represents an incoming message, and it, too, wraps a `ByteBuf`.
+It handles the BeginString(8), BodyLength(9), and CheckSum(10) fields and contains the incoming message in the wrapped `ByteBuf`.

+`FixFieldList` is a data structure offering efficient read-only random access to a sequence of fields.
+Mirroring `OutboundFixMessage`, it implements a set of methods to access fields as the standard data types.
+To achieve this, `FixFieldList` decodes the values of accessed fields lazily on demand.
+Tagline uses `FixFieldList` to represent a received message.

 ## Limits

 Tagline has the following limits: